COMMUNICATION Categories – Content (Part 1a)

 IF we are being appropriate – we will comm. differently in different situations.
 So –

-➤ the way we verbally play while watching a game together is not how we behave in a religious setting
+♟ the way we verbally play while watching a game together is not how we behave in a religious setting

-➤ what we eventually confide in a good friend is much greater than what we let out at first
+♟ what we eventually confide in a good friend is much greater than what we let out at first

-➤ things we tell our mate aren’t usually things we tell co-workers
+♟ things we tell our mate aren’t usually things we tell co-workers

-➤ things we say at work may not be appropriate for our children to hear.
+♟ things we say at work may not be appropriate for our children to hear.
 (Posts: Relationship Continuum)

-It’s sad that many of us say we yearn for emotional connection & yet adamantly push it away – spending much of our time —> gossiping with, monologuing / pontificating at, or chit-chatting about trivial or pointless topics.
+It’s sad that many of us say we yearn for emotional connection & yet adamantly push it away – spending much of our time —> monologuing / pontificating at, gossiping with, or chit-chatting about trivial or pointless topics.

 Careless over-sharing is a mistake – there is a time & place for the ‘heavy’ stuff.
-We way we want to be accepted, but then act inappropriately.
+We say we want to be accepted, but then act inappropriately.
 Keeping things light in many situations makes us much more approachable & likable!

 It’s true that healthy relationships – whether private or public – are based on some degree of Emotional honesty.
-And at the deepest level is the realm of Spiritual communion – with oneself, others, nature & Higher Power.
+And the deepest level is the realm of Spiritual communion – with oneself, others, nature & Higher Power.
 (4 Qs to Ask Yourself Every Day).

 However, as powerful & precious as the Emotional & Spiritual levels are, they’re too intense & raw to sit with for too long, at any one time.